PixarV/terraform-provider-r4/website/docs/r/vpc_dhcp_options.html.markdown

 # Resource: aws_vpc_dhcp_options

-Provides a VPC DHCP Options resource.
+Provides a VPC DHCP options resource.

-For more information, see the documentation on [DHCP Options][dhcp-options].
+For more information, see the documentation on [DHCP options][dhcp-options].

 ## Example Usage